Epic Rail Odyssey

 17/08/2017 Almaty (D)

 The train rolls on towards Almaty and the landscape begins to change to lush green pastures flanked by snow-capped mountains.
-After lunch we arrive in Almaty and transfer to our hotel.
+In the afternoon we arrive in Almaty and transfer to our hotel.

 19/08/2017 Almaty – Urumqi (BLD)